areksoulahian/Template-generator/readme.md

 - Hard coded html index file
 - - need to figure out to dynamically serve
 - Dockerize to connect to database easier

+- use dotenv for database config
+- sequalize and mongoose question
+- typescript templates for typescript
+- script for test mocha jest and for lint
+- connect socket to server in templates